October is the Month of the Rosary! Please pray the Rosary with us before Masses through the month of October, Sundays at 8:45AM and 10:45AM.

 MASSES – GREEN PHASE 6/29/20

 •Mass attendance remains voluntary in the yellow phase.
 Those who do not feel safe, or who have compromising health conditions, should not attend.
-The dispensation from the Mass obligation will remain in place until the green phase, and we will continue to upload our Mass to YouTube and Facebook.
+The dispensation from the Mass obligation will remain in place until the green phase, and we will continue to upload our Mass to Father Rich’s Youtube and Facebook.

 •Please stay home if you are sick or at a higher risk of illness with COVID19.
 If you are uncertain about your risk status, please consult your doctor.